Fire Glazing

 Key Considerations for Glazing in Fire-Resistant Timber Doors

-Glazing seals must be suitable for the specific system based on test evidence, with standard ones not used for fire-resistant glazing.
+Glazing seals must be suitable for the specific system based on test evidence, with standard ones not used for fire glazing.

 The size of glass installed in a timber fire door leaf depends on the door leaf and glazing system used.
 Manufacturers’ guidelines must be followed when cutting apertures to prevent compromising fire-resistance.